initialed85/bootstrap_mk5/README.md

         - 192.168.1.0/24 via 172.16.137.1
         - 192.168.2.0/24 via 172.16.137.2

-As you can see, there'll be a lot of static routes, so this is handled by some Go command line apps and some scripting.
+As you can see, there'll be a lot of static routes, so this is handled by some Go command line tools (that get cross-compiled for ARM, i.e. the Cohda MK5) and some scripting.

 The problem is probably not a bad argument for a dynamic routing protocol, but then you're at the mercy of that routing protocol's discovery intervals.